bhochhi/think-guide/README.md

 * Read everyday
 * Write everyday
 * Take a problem as learning opportunity
-* Sorround yourself with wise people
+* Surround yourself with wise people
 * Take care of your family

 The list may grow but I don't want to think much on what are missing, I want to focus on what I know and put that into action.
 I am really thankful for the family I have, for the friends supporting me and for the mentors believing on me.
 These are the people so inspire me everyday and I am so lucky they are always around me.